Nexus-Hub/ZygorGuideLoader/README.md

 5. Click **"Patch & Ready!"**.
 6. Launch World of Warcraft.

-## ⚠️ Known Limitations & Disclaimer
+# ⚠️ Known Limitations & Disclaimer

-- **Search & Featured Page:** Disabling guide categories will prevent the in-game Search and will be shown as not available in-game.
+- **Search & Featured Page:** Disabling guides will prevent them from showing up at the in-game search and will be shown as "missing".
 - **Manual Control:** This loader acts as a manual workaround for performance optimization.
 Until Zygor implements native on-demand guide loading or lazy loading for their internal modules, these functional trade-offs are necessary to reduce startup times and memory bloat.

 ## It is recommended to only leave the guides you are currently using enabled (e.g., "Leveling") to maintain a balance between functionality and performance.